 Palmachim is also the site of the ruins of an ancient port city, Yavneh-Yam, which date back from the Middle Canaanite period, surrounded by vast rampart or fort built during the Middle Bronze Age.
 It is also the site of the First Temple, Persian, Hellenistic, Roman and Crusader-era ruins.

 Palmachim is a perfect place to spend the day on the beach relaxing, sun bathing, swimming or paddling and there is plenty of room for beach sports.
 (Please listen to the life guard or exercise extreme care when they aren’t on duty – there are far too many careless tragedies).
 Stock up before hand on all your drink and food.
 It is very close to the Palmachim airbase and so the children can enjoy the frequent helicopter fly-bys.

 Probably, because it is a bit out of the way and relatively under-developed Palmachim is often far less packed than some of the more central beaches in Tel Aviv and Herzeliya.

 Getting To Palmachim

-The beach is at the end of road 4311.
-Exit the 431 at Ein Kore junction and head south/west on the 4311 for 7Km or so, past Ikea and under highway 4.
+The beach is at the end of Road 4311.
+Exit the 431 at Ein Kore junction and head south/west on the 4311 for seven kilometers or so, past Ikea and under Highway 4.
 Be aware that he road is fairly narrow and windy through the countryside.
 The end of the road is the beach car park.